 Williams Family Law Featured in Suburban Life Magazine

 The magazine also highlighted our firm, interviewed key partners and provided an overview of our Bucks County family law services in an article titled, "Close to Home."
-Read the full article at Suburban Life.

 Frequently Asked Questions at Williams Family Law

 Q: What is the difference between legal custody and physical custody?

 Legal custody is defined in Pennsylvania as "the right to make major decisions on behalf of the child, including, but not limited to, medical, religious and educational decisions."
 Physical custody is defined as "the actual physical control of the child."
-Read more about the difference between legal and physical custody.

 Q: Can I move to another state with my children?

-Featured Practice Area
+Featured Practice Area: Divorce